Safe Return to In-Person Instruction and Continuity of Services Plan

 Contact tracing in combination with isolation and quarantine

-HCS takes pride in extensive contact tracing and transparent reporting to the public of COVID-19 cases and staff quarantines within the District.
-To provide transparent reporting for our stakeholders, the District maintained a COVID-19 case dashboard throughout the 2020-21 school year and will continue to do so, as necessary, for the 2021-22 school year.
+HCS will continue contact tracing and transparent reporting to the public of COVID-19 cases and staff quarantines within the District.
+To provide transparent reporting for our stakeholders, the District maintained a COVID-19 case dashboard throughout the 2020-21 school year and will continue to do so for the 2021-22 school year.

 HCS will provide guidance to parents/students, employees, and contractors on screening protocols for the daily pre-screening process, a process which all parties should complete prior to entering the campus/building.
 Each school will continue to provide current health information to staff, students, and families about the signs and symptoms of COVID-19, when they should stay home, and when they can return to school.
 HCS will continue to follow the 2020-21 plan for assisting students and staff who exhibit COVID-19 symptoms during the school day.

 Each school will establish a dedicated space for symptomatic individuals that will not be used for other purposes.
 Students who present COVID-19 symptoms will immediately be isolated to the designated space.
 The symptomatic person will be required to wear a cloth face covering while waiting to leave the facility.

 Students who display COVID-19 symptoms or who have received a SCDHEC confirmed positive COVID-19 test result will be asked to quarantine for the SCDHEC recommended period of time.